Featured

 Now here is it's five day chart.

 We missed it.
 Yesterday's Calls is where the action was.This is a stock that can surge up $30.00 in one or two days and sometimes does.
-Let's play nurse to this stock and see what the Calls and Puts we are watching on a Thirsday that expire tomorrow are doing twenty five minutes into trading session.
+Let's play nurse to this stock and see what the Calls and Puts we are watching on a Thursday that expire tomorrow are doing twenty five minutes into trading session.
 The Calls are up 55% and the Puts are down 47%.
 It could be said that only reckless money would be purchasing Calls on yesterday's closing given that it closed so strong.
 Reckless but perhaps smart money.
-When trading option contracts in this price range gains or losses of like 50% in only a few hours are the norm.
+When trading option contracts in this price range gains or losses of like 50 % in only a few hours are the norm.

 Now what do you think when you see this chart at 10:10 a.m.?
 Is something tugging at you saying it should trade downwards?
 Look at how it struggled so much in the last few days.
 It's hard to know what to think and if you lose money on such an obscure situation you would have no one to blame except yourself.
+Once again we are still in Thursday.

 It's up over $4.00 in the first two minutes of trading.